harmony-one/s/progress/rikako-hatoya.md

+2024-01-20 Tue:
+- Fixed bug to show new user joined message [[#29](https://github.com/harmony-one/h.country/pull/29)].
+- **Previously window.popup() only showed when clicking on big hashtag/slash logo and unadded social media names were not shown.
+Changed to display unadded social media names and make them each clickable with a window.prompt().**
+Looked into the current structure of the window.popup() screen - the userpage was currently split into two components (UserPage and headerList).
+While UserPage was mostly the logic and headerList was mostly the UI components, the two were both mixed.
+Userpage covered hashtag sorting while the headerList contained popup logic + wallet rendering.
+Looked into ways to make these files clean to resolve confusion from functions and props being called in these two separate files.
+Previously where JSX elements were each mapped from UserPage and being passed onto headerList to show each hashtags and links, I changed the structure to pass on item props from UserPage to headerList so that UI is now mostly handled in headerList.
+Implemented a dictionary of predefined social media websites.
+Implemented the logic to show the link if the user has a registered username (g/rika97) or a clickable text of the social media name to display window.prompt() [[#30](https://github.com/harmony-one/h.country/pull/30), [#36](https://github.com/harmony-one/h.country/pull/36), [#38](https://github.com/harmony-one/h.country/pull/38)].
+- **Added oAuth components**
+Calling oAuth requires 5 steps -
+  1. Setting up environment variables (in local and cloudflare)
+  2. Creating a REST API for POST function to grab authorization token from oAuth, GET function to fetch data using the grabbed token.
+Depoying this on a server.
+  3. Creating a component to send the user to oAuth screen and grabbing an authorization token from POST function in API
+  4. Creating a file to handle callback/redirect after the auth token is grabbed and call the GET function from API
+  5. Handling routes for the callback method (adding redirect URLs and implementing correct routing for the callback component

+  Edited and merged these components from the work I did in previous repo (human-protocol). [oAuth](https://github.com/harmony-one/h.country/tree/oAuth) now works if the REST API server is run on localhost.

 2024-01-19 Mon: Further looked into merge conflict and also showing new user creation message in the user profile page.

+---

 2024-01-18 Sun: Looked into the updated firestore logic with the payload replaced instead of the hashtag action and worked on merging over my previous implementation for showing links.